Edward M. Sion

-Edward M Sion (born January 18, 1946) is an American astrophysicist who is Professor in the Department of Astrophysics and Planetary Science at Villanova University.
+Edward M Sion (born January 18, 1946) is an American astrophysicist and a Professor Emeritus of Astrophysics and Planetary Science in the Department of Astrophysics and Planetary Science at Villanova University.
 He specializes in the structure and evolution of white dwarf stars and white dwarf stars in explosive binary star systems known as cataclysmic variables.

 Early life

-Edward M. Sion is a US citizen of Lebanese descent.
+Edward M. Sion is a US citizen of Lebanese descent.He was born and raised in Wichita Kansas.
+His mother and father were born in the USA while his paternal and maternal grandparents immigrated from Lebanon between 1904 and 1908.

 Sion received a BA in Astronomy from the University of Kansas in 1968 and an MA in Astronomy from KU in 1969.
 He received a PhD in Astrophysics at the University of Pennsylvania in 1975.